betranjacob/data_analytics/README.md

-A DataCleansing exercise using Portuguese wine data in Python.
+# DataCleansing exercise using Portuguese wine data

-The data  can be used to make predictions about the quality of a wine based on its chemical make up.

-This exercise is about munging the data into the correct shape to pass into a selection of models and to display charts providing insights into the data.
+This exercise is about munging the data into the correct shape to pass into a selection of models and to display charts providing insights into the data.The data can be used to make predictions about the quality of a wine based on its chemical make up.

-Prerequisites
+## Prerequisites
   - Python 3 environment
   - Numpy
   - Matplotlib library is used to plot charts.